melfore/mosaic/README.md

   Launches `Jest` test suite

-- `npm run-script build`
+- `npm run-script upload`

-  Compiles the code with `tsc` and saves the output into `/dist`
+  Compiles the code with `tsc`, saves the output into `/dist` and uploads the package on npm

-## How to use in CRA-based project
+### Local usage / testing
-This is temporary before publishing the package
+Use this guide to locally use/test `@melfore/mosaic` on projects, while developing new features.

 1. Install `yalc` local package manager https://github.com/whitecolor/yalc